AminLari/N8N-AI-Agent/README.md

 ## Usage

 1. **Provide your base cover-letter template**
-   Place your general-purpose cover letter inside the `templates/` directory and reference it inside the “Rewrite Cover Letter” node in n8n.
+   Place your general-purpose cover letter inside the “Rewrite Cover Letter” node in n8n.

 2. **Run the workflow manually or schedule it**
    Use n8n’s Cron node to execute the pipeline daily or weekly.